How to make web videos way smaller in 2025 using the AV1 codec

 Bonus: how to convert GIFs to AV1 and H.264

 In modern times, using GIF for video fragments is a poor practice.
-GIFs take 20 to 40 times more space than H.264 or AV1.
+First of all, GIFs take 20-40 times more space than H.264 or AV1.
 They also require more CPU and power and drain more battery than modern video formats.
 If you need short animation sequences on your website in 2019, always opt for video codecs.
 Luckily, FFmpeg supports GIF files as an input source.

 Here’s how to convert your GIF to H.264: